John 5 (guitarist): 2005–2022: Rob Zombie

 While Lowery was working with Loser, he also began to work with cult rock artist and movie director Rob Zombie.
 Meeting at the Camp Freddy benefit gig, Lowery and Zombie hit it off immediately and Rob asked Lowery to play with him at Ozzfest 2005.

 "I'm totally ecstatic about having the opportunity to play with Rob on Ozzfest!
 He has been one of my favorite artists for the longest time.
 I had the opportunity to play with him a few weeks back and never thought that I would have the chance to share the stage with him playing the Zombie songs we all know and love!"

-It was reported that Zombie was looking to quit the music industry to concentrate on his movie career until he began to work with Lowery.